phreakyphoenix/Deploy-Sentiment-Analysis-LSTM/README.md

 Now that we have a basic understanding of how SageMaker works we will try to use it to construct a complete project from end to end.
 Our goal will be to have a simple web page which a user can use to enter a movie review.
 The web page will then send the review off to our deployed model which will predict the sentiment of the entered review.

-## Instructions

-Some template code has already been provided for you, and you will need to implement additional functionality to successfully complete this notebook.
-You will not need to modify the included code beyond what is requested.
-Sections that begin with '**TODO**' in the header indicate that you need to complete or implement some portion within them.
-Instructions will be provided for each section and the specifics of the implementation are marked in the code block with a `# TODO: ...` comment.
-Please be sure to read the instructions carefully!

-In addition to implementing code, there will be questions for you to answer which relate to the task and your implementation.
-Each section where you will answer a question is preceded by a '**Question:**' header.
-Carefully read each question and provide your answer below the '**Answer:**' header by editing the Markdown cell.

-> **Note**: Code and Markdown cells can be executed using the **Shift+Enter** keyboard shortcut.
-In addition, a cell can be edited by typically clicking it (double-click for Markdown cells) or by pressing **Enter** while it is highlighted.

 > **Special Note**: To run an AWS model locally, run `estimator.create_model().model_data` to get the address where model.tar.gz is hosted, this file will contain model.pth (weights), model_info.pth (hyperparamters for training), word_dict.pkl (extras needed for prediction).
 Then mimic the functions in serve/predict.py.

 ## General Outline